AdobeDocs/commerce-pwa-studio/src/pages/metapackages/venia-sample-data/index.md

-# Overview

-The current repository contains modules that belong to Venia Sample Data functionality only.
-To provide the ability to develop the project locally we introduced a development workflow that can help external developers work with the project.

-#Development setup
+---
+title: Venia Sample Data metapackage
+---
+# Venia Sample Data metapackage

+This metapackage contains Venia Sample Data modules you can install to help you develop your projects locally using sample data.

 ## Installation as a git-based composer package